 PeachSkinSheets Night Sweats: The Original Moisture Wicking, 1500tc Soft SPLIT KING Sheet Set VANILLA BEANMALOUF Double Brushed Microfiber Super Soft Luxury Bed Sheet Set – Wrinkle Resistant – Split Cal King Size – White

 As for a mattress protector, we love the Purple mattress protector.
 It’s so easy to put on, and it stays put.
 Plus, it is stretchy so that you can use it on all thicknesses of the mattress.
 We had it on our 9.5″ tall Purple mattress and our 13″ tall mattress, with the same great coverage for each.
 Also, it protected our bed.
 Our mattress looked new when we sold it to upgrade to the Purple4 2 years after we had the original Purple.

 How do you keep two twin mattresses from separating in the middle?

 You might think getting two mattresses is a great idea except for one thing – you don’t want to fall in the middle or for the mattresses to slide around on the base.
 What to do to keep your twin or twin XL mattresses from coming apart when you sleep?

-Here are products that help your beds stay together: a bed strap and shelf liner like featured in the video.
-You may also consider a bed bridge that eliminates the indention between the mattresses so it's a more even surface.
+Here are products that help your beds stay together: a bed strap and shelf liner, as featured in the video.
+You may also consider a bed bridge that eliminates the indention between the mattresses, so it’s a more even surface.